ynput/ayon-documentation/website/docs/addon_site_sync_admin.md

 - open `Site Settings` in the `Ayon Server` (`ayon+settings://sitesync?project=ayon_test&site=studio`)
 - configure for each project necessary active site and remote site
 - close `Tray`
-- run Ayon launcher from a command line with `syncservice` and `--active_site` arguments
+- run AYON launcher from a command line with `syncservice` and `--active_site` arguments

 This is an example how to trigger background syncing process where active (source) site is `studio`.